 Our collective goal is to save as much as we possibly can during the Challenge month, but that’s just for starters.
 The Uber Frugal Month is designed not only to save you money in one month, but to restructure your consumer mindset and ultimately, turn your Uber Frugal Month into an Uber Frugal Life.
 What I’ve found is that after a month of extreme frugality, it’s unlikely you’ll return to your previous level of spending.
 Participating in an Uber Frugal Month (UFM) interrupts the cycle of hedonic adaptation and lifestyle inflation that we all fall victim to and instead enables us to discover the peaceful simplicity delivered by frugality.

 Before we get started, be aware that UFM is the equivalent of frugal tough love.
 Yes, Frugalwoods is a judgement-free zone and yes, I believe there’s no one-size-fits-all approach to frugality and yes, we all have unique circumstances and factors at play in our lives.
 However.
 The Uber Frugal Month is intended to push your boundaries, stir your emotions, and yeah, possibly make you frustrated.
 But it’s frustration with a purpose.
 You’re expanding your understanding of your finances and–by extension–your life.
 So don’t short-change yourself; you’ve committed to doing it, now dig deep and really do it!

 Homework Time (similar to Hammer Time, but without the dance moves)

-Consider this post your official UFM rubric, guideline, outline, and to-do list.
-Pour a glass of seltzer (or wine), snuggle up to your nearest greyhound (or armadillo), open a word document/spreadsheet/notebook (or all three if you’re a manic note-taker like me), and settle in for this financial mapping exercise.
+Consider this your official UFM rubric, guideline, outline, and to-do list.
+Pour a glass of seltzer (or wine), snuggle up to your nearest greyhound (or armadillo), open a word document/spreadsheet/notebook (or all three if that’s your jam), and settle in for a financial mapping exercise.